 NIU (NE.G31)

 The Network Building block Unit (NIU) is a device that provides the termination and hand-over point between the HFC network plant and the in customer home coaxial network.
-This device is always owned by .
+This device is always owned by Wyre.
 One of its important functions is to protect the network against ingress of inappropriate signals on the RF level.